Updated on: December 1, 2022

 Short on time?
 Here’s the best internet security software in 2022:

 - 🥇 Norton 360: Excellent internet security suite that offers complete protection against all malware and cyber threats.
-Comes with a VPN, parental controls, secure storage, a password manager, and a lot more.
+Comes with web protection, a firewall, a VPN, a password manager, parental controls, and a lot more.
+All plans are covered by a generous 60-day money-back guarantee, so you have plenty of time to try it out risk-free.

 - Anti-phishing — for blocking dangerous websites from stealing your data.